python4me/python4me.github.io/_posts/2020-11-26-lecture-notes-1.md

 Hello World!
 ```

 `print()` here is the function we use to print objects to the screen.
-Just like math functions, functions in python usually take parameters and return and output.
+Just like math functions, functions in python usually take parameters and return an output.
 But more on functions later!

-You can also enter multiple parameters to a single `print()` function just like you can give multiple parameters to a math function (e.g. $f(x,y)$).
+You can also enter multiple parameters to a single `print()` function just like you can give multiple parameters to a math function (e.g. \\(f(x,y)\\) ).

 ```python
 >>> print('Hello World!', 'and ikbal')